Although visiting Kyoto should be on your Japan itinerary, there are also amazing day trips from Kyoto that should not be missed.

 Kyoto is the historic capital of Japan.
 To this date, it still holds the record for being Japan’s capital for the longest time.

 Centuries of political, cultural, culinary, and artistic history was forged in this central Japanese city, in historic districts like Higashiyama.

-But Kyoto is more than that.
+But there is more to Kyoto than just experiencing Japanese culture within the city center.
 Its central location also allows for Kyoto to be a perfect travel hub with so much of the rest of the country at your fingertips.

 READ MORE: Check out our perfect Kyoto itinerary blog post!

 Table of Contents

 Here’s Our Guide to the Best Day Trips from Kyoto

 From historic sites like Himeji Castle to natural wonders like Amanohashidate, Japan’s third-largest city of Osaka, the Pacific port city of Nagoya, and sites of historic cultural majesty like Miyajima, there is so much that can easily be reached from Kyoto in a single day.

 These day trips from Kyoto are all beautiful, unique, and easy to do.

 Kyoto station is well connected to many other train stations around Japan.
 A quick, scenic train ride will bring you to most of these amazing places.